Computation and Size of Interpolants for Hybrid Modal Logics: Introduction

 In the final section of this article, we investigate uniform interpolants in hybrid modal logics.
 In description logic, uniform interpolants have been extensively investigated and applied to forget symbols in ontologies or knowledge bases~\cite{FAME,LETHE}.
 Here we further demonstrate the complexity of constructing interpolants in hybrid modal logics by proving that the existence of uniform interpolants for a formula and set of non-logical symbols is undecidable.
 We show this for a broader class of logics, which in particular subsumes $\HL \cup \GL$. \begin{theorem} Let $\Lmc$ be a logic containing $\Hmc$ and contained in ${\sf FO}$.
 The existence of a uniform $\Lmc(\sigma)$-interpolant for given $\varphi\in\Lmc$ and signature $\sigma$ is undecidable. \end{theorem} This result is in stark contrast to modal and intuitionistic logic, where uniform interpolants always exist~\cite{DBLP:journals/jsyml/Pitts92,visser1996uniform} and can, at least for modal logic, even be constructed in exponential time~\cite{TenEtAl06}.

-\paragraph{Related Work} We discuss related work not yet mentioned above.
-CIP has been investigated extensively for hybrid modal logics and corresponding description logics with nominals.
-The main positive results are that by adding the binding operator $\downarrow$ to $\Hmc(@)$ one obtains a logic with CIP (also if restricted to popular classes of frames)~\cite{DBLP:journals/jsyml/BlackburnM03}, and that CIP holds for languages in {\sf HL} if arbitrary nominals can be used in interpolants (called CIP for propositional letters)~\cite{DBLP:journals/logcom/BezhanishviliC06,DBLP:journals/jsyml/ArecesBM01}.
+\subparagraph{Related Work.}We discuss related work not yet mentioned above.
+An overview of what is currently known about the size of (uniform) interpolants in modal logic is given in~\cite{DBLP:journals/corr/abs-2511-04577}.
+The CIP has been investigated extensively for hybrid modal logics and corresponding description logics with nominals.
+The main positive results are that by adding the binding operator $\downarrow$ to $\Hmc(@)$ one obtains a logic with CIP (also if restricted to popular classes of frames)~\cite{DBLP:journals/jsyml/BlackburnM03}, and that CIP holds for languages in {\sf HL} if arbitrary nominals can be used in interpolants (called CIP for propositional variables)~\cite{DBLP:journals/logcom/BezhanishviliC06,DBLP:journals/jsyml/ArecesBM01}.
 However, satisfiability, and hence also interpolant existence, are undecidable for $\Hmc(\downarrow,@)$.
 This makes its use in knowledge representation applications problematic.
 Likewise, allowing arbitrary nominals in interpolants undermines the very purpose of interpolants in description logic.
 The decision problem of whether an interpolant exists for a given implication in hybrid modal logics lacking CIP is studied in~\cite{DBLP:journals/tocl/ArtaleJMOW23}.
 The principal question left open there—how to effectively construct interpolants when they do exist, and what bounds can be established on their size—is the focus of the present contribution.